-Software-defined networking, or SDN, takes heavy lifting out of the digital transformation of network infrastructure.
+Software-defined networks can take the heavy lifting out of the digital transformation of network infrastructure.

 Organisations can track assets more effectively than ever before and reassign bandwidth to the area or areas most in need.
 This means they can react faster, whether to changes in demand or security threats.

 It also means they can start integrating more cutting-edge forms of connectivity technology like 5G and low-power wide-area network (LPWAN), both of which can be revolutionary for manufacturers.One example of just how revolutionary it can be is e.GO, a German-based company using a 5G-ready network to manufacture electric cars.

 Every firm today, regardless of industry, will be judged on its agility and ability to improve customer experience.